-This blog is provided by Jean Brittain Leslie as a companion to her interview for Voice America.
-This interview, Improving Virtual Team Success by Focusing on Paradox airs on 4/30/19.
+This blog is provided by Jean Brittain Leslie as a companion to her interview with Maureen Metcalf listed below.

 A lot goes unresolved in virtual teamwork: issues that would take a few minutes to address in person end up wasting hours of time due to miscommunications; individuals hammer away at their tasks, while team bonding stagnates; you struggle with continued technological glitches and wonder if connectivity issues are really a sign team members lack engagement.